The STORM project is an EU-funded project that was running from March 2015 to March 2019.

 The project tackles energy efficiency at district level by developing an innovative district heating & cooling (DHC) network controller.
 The project partners have developed a controller based on self-learning algorithms, which is currently experimented in the two STORM demo sites.

-The developed controller will enable to maximize the use of waste heat and renewable energy sources in DHC networks.
+The developed controller enables to maximize the use of waste heat and renewable energy sources in DHC networks.

 The STORM project is funded by the European Union’s H2020 Programme.
-It is coordinated by Energyville, a collaboration between VITO, KUL and IMEC and involves Mijnwater BV, Hogeschool Zuyd, NODA Intelligent Systems, Euroheat & Power and Växjö Energi.
+It is coordinated by Energyville, a collaboration between VITO, KU Leuven and IMEC and involves Mijnwater BV, Hogeschool Zuyd, NODA Intelligent Systems, Euroheat & Power and Växjö Energi.

-Through replication, dissemination and education efforts, the project outcomes will be transferred to several stakeholders across the EU, and will thus contribute to a wider deployment of DHC networks on EU level.
+Through replication, dissemination and education efforts, the project outcomes were transferred to several stakeholders across the EU, and contributed to a wider deployment of DHC networks on EU level.